Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

-To evaluate the overtaking performance, we compare each pair of two races, $\text{Race}(A,M)$ and $\text{Race}(A,D)$, for $A \in \{ M, D \}$.
-This means that we set the leading controller to be the same in both races and compare the progress of the drone starting from the rear position.
-To compare controllers fairly, the race settings, such as the initial lead and weight coefficients in the objective functions, are set to be the same between both races.
-Moreover, the race settings are chosen so that the controller starting from the rear position eventually overtakes the opponent starting ahead in all races, which enables us to make a quantitative comparison between different controllers in different races.
-The controller achieving more progress while overtaking against the same controller $A$ has better overtaking performance.
-Here, we measure the progress of a drone by its path parameter and define a symbol, $\text{Prog}_{\text{rear}}(B, A)$, to represent the progress of controller $A$ at a certain time in $\text{Race}(B,A)$.
-A larger value of $\text{Prog}_{\text{rear}}(B,A)$ indicates better overtaking performance by the rear-position drone (controller $A$).
-That is, if the relationship $\text{Prog}_{\text{rear}}(B, A_1) > \text{Prog}_{\text{rear}}(B, A_2)$ holds most of the time in both races, $A_1$ makes its progress more effectively than $A_2$ and has better overtaking performance than $A_2$.
-Since NRHDG (controller $D$) explicitly models the opponent's behavior and optimizes against the worst-case scenarios, it will outperform NMPC (controller $M$).
-Therefore, we can expect NRHDG to have better overtaking performance than NMPC as follows.
+To evaluate the overtaking performance, we compare each pair of two races, $\text{Race}(A,\text{NMPC})$ and $\text{Race}(A,\text{NRHDG})$, for $A \in \{ \text{NMPC}, \text{NRHDG} \}$.
+This implies that we use the same front-start controller in both races and compare the progress of the rear-start controller.
+For a fair comparison of the controllers, the race settings, such as the initial lead and weight coefficients in the objective functions, are kept the same across the two races.
+Moreover, the race settings are chosen to ensure that the rear-start controller eventually overtakes the front-start opponent in all races, which enables us to make a quantitative comparison between different controllers in different races.
+A rear-start controller $B_1$ has better overtaking performance than the other rear-start controller $B_2$ if $B_1$ achieves more progress than $B_2$ while overtaking the same front-start controller $A$.
+In contrast, a front-start controller $A_1$ has better obstructing performance than the other front-start controller $A_2$ if the same rear-start controller $B$ achieves less progress against $A_1$ than against $A_2$.
+We define some quantities and performance metrics to quantify those performances in the following.

+In this study, we measure the progress of a drone by its arc length $\sigma(t)$ and use $\sigma^A_{(B)}(t)$ to denote the arc length of controller $A$ at time $t$ in $\text{Race}(A,B)$.
+Similarly, we use $\sigma^{(A)}_B(t)$ to denote the arc length of controller $B$ at time $t$ in $\text{Race}(A,B)$.
+In these symbols, the superscript denotes the front-start controller, the subscript denotes the rear-start controller, and the opponent is enclosed in parentheses.
+The same parameter $\theta_{org}$ is used as the origin of the arc length $\sigma(t)=s(\theta_{org},\theta_d(t))$ for both drones in all races under comparison, ensuring that their arc lengths are directly comparable.
+To specify the time to measure the progress of a drone, we define the \emph{overtaking time} $T^A_B$ in $\text{Race}(A,B)$.
+We first define the difference in arc length between the front-start controller $A$ and the rear-start controller $B$ as